 Where do we go from here?

-In red, you see the annual population growth rate (that is, the percentage change in population per year) of the global population.
-It peaked around half a century ago.
-Peak population growth was reached in 1968 with an annual growth of 2.1%.
-Since then the increase of the world population has slowed and today grows by just over 1% per year.
+Since then the increase of the world population has slowed and today grows by 0.9% per year.
 This slowdown of population growth was not only predictable but predicted.
 Just as expected by demographers, the world as a whole is experiencing the closing of a massive demographic transition.

 The world enters the last phase of the demographic transition and this means we will not repeat the past.
 The global population has quadrupled over the course of the 20th century, but it will not double anymore over the course of this century.